 She sneaks around to the rear of the building and confirms her worst fears when she peeks in through the bathroom window.
-But Cathy’s shock and anger quickly turns to horror as she witnesses her hubby slit the unsuspecting prostitute’s throat with a straight razor (Deborah Voorhees from FRIDAY THE 13TH PART V: A NEW BEGINNING!), and continue to violently thrust away at her corpse.
+But Cathy’s shock and anger quickly turns to horror as she witnesses her hubby slit the throat of an unsuspecting prostitute (Deborah Voorhees from FRIDAY THE 13TH PART V: A NEW BEGINNING!) utilizing a straight razor, while continuing to violently thrust away at her corpse.
 Disgusted, Cathy flees the scene, leaving Joe to clean up his mess.

 Later that night, Cathy waits in the darkened house for Joseph to come home, then bravely confronts him.
 Annoyed by his wife’s prying, Joe prepares to make her his next victim, until he is suddenly ambushed by the police and dragged away to answer for his crimes.
 Cathy then decides to accept an offer to visit Australia from her friend Gwen (Susan Stenmark), shortly after Joe escapes from a mental institution and tries to kill her!
 Once she arrives in Aussieland, Cathy has a brief respite from the insanity in her life, and even manages to find a little romance with a gentleman named Rick (Grigor Taylor).